connergdavis/secure-ubuntu-server/index.md

 ### 1.1 Set safer permissions
 In Linux, every file has rules for what the (1) user and (2) group who owns the file can do, and what (3) everyone else can do.
 These comprise the three consecutive numbers in `chmod` commands.
 For example, `700` gives full access to (1) the owner but no access to (2) the owner's groups or (3) other users - `0` denotes no access, `7` full access.

-SSH uses public key cryptography for "SSH keys".
-This is a huge topic, but the meat is that private key must be protected at all costs, while public key is innocuous.
+SSH uses public key cryptography for "SSH keys". **TL;DR**: private key must be protected at all costs, public key is innocuous.
 ```bash
 chmod 644 ~/.ssh/id_some.pub # Limit public key access - someone else reading this is not dangerous
 chmod 600 ~/.ssh/id_some # Lock down private key - this is dangerous